Skip to Main Content

 Is this in the Public Domain? (no longer under copyright) The Copyright Slider can help you determine if a publication is in the public domain or not.

 Published in traditional Science/Technology/Medicine (STM)?
 The International Association of STM Publishers has specific guidelines for how much of a previously published work (yours or someone else) can be reused without permission from the publisher and, how it should be cited.
-If your publisher is listed check the Permissions Guidelines for details.
+If your publisher is listed.
 Note: these are publisher guidelines, they are not law.
 Your use may still be considered fair use and allowed under the copyright law.

 Published under a Creative Commons License?
 Use the Creative Commons Attribution Guidelines for how to acknowledge the original source of the publication.